YaroslavKormushyn/ss-preparation/intermediate.md

 primitive if we can implement it only through access to the underlying representa- tion.
 ## Separation of concerns principle
 principle for separating a [computer program](https://en.wikipedia.org/wiki/Computer_program "Computer program") into distinct sections such that each section addresses a separate [concern](https://en.wikipedia.org/wiki/Concern_(computer_science) "Concern (computer science)").
 A concern is a set of information that affects the code of a computer program.
 A concern can be as general as "the details of the hardware for an application", or as specific as "the name of which class to instantiate".
-A program that embodies SoC well is called a [modular](https://en.wikipedia.org/wiki/Modularity_(programming) "Modularity (programming)")[[1]](https://en.wikipedia.org/wiki/Separation_of_concerns#cite_note-laplante-1) program.
+A program that embodies SoC well is called a [modular](https://en.wikipedia.org/wiki/Modularity_(programming) "Modularity (programming)") program.
 Modularity, and hence separation of concerns, is achieved by [encapsulating](https://en.wikipedia.org/wiki/Encapsulation_(computer_science) "Encapsulation (computer science)") information inside a section of code that has a well-defined interface.
-Encapsulation is a means of [information hiding](https://en.wikipedia.org/wiki/Information_hiding "Information hiding").[[2]](https://en.wikipedia.org/wiki/Separation_of_concerns#cite_note-mitchell-2) Layered designs in information systems are another embodiment of separation of concerns (e.g., presentation layer, business logic layer, data access layer, persistence layer).[[3]](https://en.wikipedia.org/wiki/Separation_of_concerns#cite_note-microsoft-3)
+Encapsulation is a means of [information hiding](https://en.wikipedia.org/wiki/Information_hiding "Information hiding").
+Layered designs in information systems are another embodiment of separation of concerns (e.g., presentation layer, business logic layer, data access layer, persistence layer).

 ## Types vs. Classes
 An object's  **class**  defines how the object is implemented .The class defines object's internal state and the implementation of its operations.